Student Initiated Programs in Southeast Asia

 Students are obligated to maintain full-time student status while abroad and to post all credit earned during the study abroad program to their KU transcript.
 The foreign coursework, including all grades earned (utilizing the standard A-F range), will be posted on the student's KU transcript as the nearest equivalent course offered at the University of Kansas.
 All credit is subject to the approval of the appropriate academic departments.
 Grades will be calculated into the student's GPA at KU.

-The student must provide an original, official transcript (or equivalent document), signed and sealed by the host institution's officials, to the OSA upon completion of the study period.
-The transcript may be forwarded directly to the OSA Coordinator or the student can hand-deliver a sealed copy.
+The student must provide an original, official transcript (or equivalent document), signed and sealed by the host institution's officials, to Study Abroad & Global Engagement upon completion of the study period.
+The transcript may be forwarded directly to the Study Abroad Coordinator or the student can hand-deliver a sealed copy.
 Failing to provide the transcript by the end of the following academic year may result in an administrative withdrawal dated at the beginning of the term abroad and immediate forfeiture of all financial aid, including return of scholarships and repayment of loans.

 Currently, the KU tuition and program fee for participation in a Student-Initiated Program is as follows: